Analysis-Microdata-and-Engagement/emr_project_template/{{cookiecutter.project_name}}/README.md

 ### User Guide

-You need to install your python package.
+You need to install {{cookiecutter.python_package_name}}.
 This will make PIP track it like any other package.

 In a terminal run: